-Any employee eying up the senior rung of the corporate ladder can improve their chances of landing a promotion by developing and practising their leadership skills.
+Any employee aspiring to climb up to the senior position of the corporate ladder can improve their chances of landing a promotion by developing and practicing their leadership skills.
 The good news is that commitment, passion and integrity form the basis of strong leadership, but it takes practice to master the art of influencing others, communicating ideas and making the right decisions under pressure.
 As the saying goes, practice makes perfect, and leadership is no different.
 Though you may not be in a senior position currently, it does not mean you cannot lead in projects, meetings, and nurturing junior staff.

 2. Find a mentor

 A great mentor can encourage personal and professional development by providing honest advice and practical guidance at every twist and turn of your career path.
 As well as helping you to identify where your strengths lie and which areas could be improved, learning from others who have “been there, done that and got the T-shirt” can prove to be instrumental in building your confidence as a leader.

 3. Be visible

 When employees attain a senior position, they soon discover visibility is a big part of the job description.
 To get there, individuals need to standout and be visible in one of two domains: either performing admirably for a consistent period of time, or by lifting up their colleagues and aiding their team to perform above and beyond expectations.
 Senior management teams love consistency in their staff and are much likelier to promote individuals who have proven their effort and desire to succeed over flash in the pan successes.